 Air quality in Delhi-NCR still 'severe', likely to improve by Sunday

-New Delhi, Nov 6 (IANS) The air in Delhi is continued to be poisonous as the pollution index crossed 800 on Saturday evening at some places.
+New Delhi: The air in Delhi is continued to be poisonous as the pollution index crossed 800 on Saturday evening at some places.
 The overall AQI of Delhi was in "severe" category (450) as forecast by SAFAR, but is likely to improve to the upper end of the "very poor" category by Sunday and further in the next two days.

 Thereafter, it will remain within "very poor" category as surface winds are becoming stronger and will help disperse air pollutants.